krishmeister99/MagPy/README.md

 A repo to polish up some code Harvey Marples (@hmarp) and I wrote 2 years ago to simulate magnetic Skyrmions using the Landau-Lifshitz-Gilbert equation.
 ## What's in here?
 Most of these files are for optimisation testing.
-However, the useful files are `skyrmpy_functions.py`, which is a set of functions Harvey Marples created to:
+However, the useful files are `skyrmpy_functions.py`, which is a set of functions Harvey Marples and I created to:
 * Numerically solve the Landau-Lifshitz-Gilbert equation
 * Initialise and diagnose topologically non-trivial magnetisation textures, such as Skyrmions.
 * Compute magnetic susceptibilities.